quantumedbox/gd-browser/README.md

 - Parsing of HTTP response headers

 ## Experimental TODO
-- Usage of GDScript as document scripting language
 - Ability to load Godot scenes as documents, and integrate them into page directly